 Dr. Valerie Voon is a global authority on addiction and the leading researcher in the neuroscience department at the prestigious University of Cambridge in England.
-According to her faculty profile on the Cambridge Neuroscience department website: “The Voon lab focuses on mechanisms underlying compulsive disorders such as substance and behavioral addictions.”
+According to her faculty profile on the Cambridge Neuroscience Department website: “The Voon lab focuses on mechanisms underlying compulsive disorders such as substance and behavioral addictions.”

-With a medical degree in neuropsychiatry and a Ph.D. in neuroscience, Dr. Voon is on the forefront of understanding the brain, how it works, and how it is affected by addiction.
-So when her long-awaited study that was highlighted in the 2013 UK documentary Porn On The Brain was finally released, it provided groundbreaking findings on how viewing pornography affects the brain, and how compulsive pornography users have real similarities to drug addicts.
+With a medical degree in neuropsychiatry and a Ph.D. in neuroscience, Dr. Voon is at the forefront of understanding the brain, how it works, and how it is affected by addiction.
+So when her long-awaited study that was highlighted in the 2013 UK documentary Porn On The Brain was finally released, it provided groundbreaking findings on how viewing pornography affects the brain and how compulsive pornography users have real similarities to drug addicts.

 The study, titled Neural Correlates of Sexual Cue Reactivity in Individuals with and without Compulsive Sexual Behaviours, found strong evidence of sensitization in compulsive porn users.
 Sensitization is hyper-reactivity to cues that lead to craving and then to use.
-To put it simply, porn users become super sensitive to things that trigger them, which then give them the seemingly uncontrollable urge to look at porn.
+To put it simply, porn users become super sensitive to things that trigger them, which then gives them the seemingly uncontrollable urge to look at porn.
 This process is considered to be the main change in the brain when it comes to defining addiction.
-As lead researcher Dr. Voon said about the study:
+As lead researcher, Dr. Voon said about the study:

 Researchers found that the younger test subjects had “enhanced reward circuit activity” when exposed to porn.
 This showed that higher dopamine spikes and greater reward sensitivity are major factors in teenagers being much more vulnerable to addiction and sexual conditioning.